Understanding engaging and personalized digital experiences

 The APIs used in an API-led approach to connectivity fall into three categories:

-System APIs – These usually access the core systems of record and provide a means of insulating the user from the complexity or any changes to the underlying systems.
-Once built, many users can access data without any need to learn the underlying systems and can reuse these APIs in multiple projects.
+System APIs: These usually access the core systems of record and provide a means of insulating the user from the complexity or changes to the underlying systems.
+Once built, users can access data without any need to learn the underlying systems and can reuse these APIs in multiple projects.

-Experience APIs – Experience APIs are the means by which data can be reconfigured so that it is most easily consumed by its intended audience, all from a common data source, rather than setting up separate point-to-point integrations for each channel.
-An Experience API is usually created with API-first design principles where the API is designed for the specific user experience in mind.
+Experience APIs : Experience APIs are the means by which data can be reconfigured so it is most easily consumed by its intended audience, all from a common data source rather than setting up separate point-to-point integrations for each channel.
+An experience API is usually created with API-first design principles where the API is designed for the specific user experience in mind.

-By building and organizing your APIs this way and then making them discoverable and available for the business to self-serve, API-led connectivity has made your business composable, allowing teams throughout the business to compose, recompose, and adapt these APIs to address the changing needs of the company.
+By building and organizing your APIs this way and then making them discoverable and available for the business to self-serve, API-led connectivity makes your business composable, allowing teams throughout the business to compose, recompose and adapt these APIs to address the changing needs of the company.

-In a customer experience transformation context, imagine a shipping company builds an internal Customer API (a process API) that includes information about registered customers, their address, email, purchase history, etc. from various System APIs in front of customer databases; in short, it creates a single view of their customers.
+Imagine a shipping company builds an internal customer API (a process API) that includes information about registered customers, their address, email, purchase history, etc. from various system APIs in front of customer databases; in short, it creates a single view of their customers.

 One internal API can have multiple use cases and help streamline business processes across the entire organization.
 In addition, organizations can also expose the API to partners, who can iterate on these APIs and provide a more comprehensive, omnichannel engagement for customers.
 With API-led connectivity, every API that is built continues to create value for future business requirements.

-The Digital Experience Platform or DXP is the future of content management; there’s really no question about it.
-The question to be asking is whether everything outlined above will optimize the way your organization delivers content to your audience and whether your audience will obtain more value from this form of delivery.
+The composable DXP is the future of content management.
+The question is whether it will optimize the way your organization delivers content to your audience and provide more value to your audience.
 The answer for many companies will be a resounding “Yes!,” which is why we highly recommend you explore headless CMS even further.

 Have questions, feel free to reach out and one of our experts will be happy to help you answer them.